AdejireA/ARDUINO-LED-BINARY-COUNTER/README.md

 - Jumper wires

 ## Circuit Diagram
-Include a schematic or a Fritzing diagram showing how the components are connected.
+A schematic diagram showing how the components are connected.

 ## Installation
 1. Connect the components according to the circuit diagram.